 - Obtain Parsed Data From Docparser And Send It To [Your-Favorite-App]

-Here are a couple of popular use-cases for our new Microsoft Flow connector:
+Here are popular use-cases for Microsoft OCR software:

 - Automatically import documents from a specific folder in your cloud storage account (Dropbox, OneDrive, Google Drive, Box.com, …)

 - Search for emails matching a specific pattern in your inbox and import all attachments